-То Press Description Choose orientation ବ୍⊠ (?)
-Press ^Q ≅ (?) to choose orientation of area that is in focus.
-Choose area in focus If area of effect is in wide orientation, press or for to position frame showing area of copy that will be in focus.
-Area in focus If area of effect is in tall orientation, press € or € to position frame showing area of copy that will be in focus.
-(Diance) Q Confirm (QSave Choose size (OK) If area of effect is in wide orientation, press € or ⊕ to choose height.
-CHOOSE SIZE (OK) If area of effect is in tall orientation, press ⊕ or ⊕ to choose width.
+То Press Description Choose orientation थ≅ (?)
+Press Q (?) to choose orientation of area that is in focus.
+Choose If area of effect is in wide orientation, press 5 or 6 to position frame showing area of copy that will be in focus.
+5 or 6 to position grame showing area of copy that will be in focus.
+6 Or 6 to position grame gram area in Area in focus focus If area of effect is in tall orientation, press 1 or 2 to position frame showing area of copy that will be in focus.
+Choose If area of effect is in wide orientation, press or or choose height. size If area of effect is in tall orientation, press ⊕ or ⊕ to choose width.
 Create copy Create copy.